 Yet God gave us a second chance!
 This time our marriage is different.
 We now wholeheartedly seek to learn how to better love God and each other.
 We made so many mistakes in our first marriage, but now have the opportunity to do it His way.
 Even after 10 years back together, we remain so very grateful for the opportunity.
 Our goal is to live out Galatians 5:16-25 (ESV):

 But I say, walk by the spirit, and you will not gratify the desires of the flesh.
 For the desires of the flesh are against the Spirit, and the desires of the Spirit are against the flesh, for these are opposed to each other, to keep you from doing the things you want to do.
 But if you are led by the Spirit, you are not under the law.
-Now the works of the flesh are evident: sexual immorality, impurity, sensuality, idolatry, sorcery, enmity, strife, jealousy, fits of anger, rivalries, dissensions, envy, drunkenness, orgies, and things like these.
+Now the works of the flesh are evident: sexual immorality, impurity, sensuality, idolatry, sorcery, enmity, strife, jealousy, fits of anger, rivalries, dissensions, divisions, envy, drunkenness, orgies, and things like these.
 I warn you, as I warned you before, that those who do such things will not inherit the kingdom of God.
-But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control; against such things there is not law.
+But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control; against such things there is no law.
 And those who belong to Christ Jesus have crucified the flesh with its passions and desires.
-If we live by the Spirit, let us also walk by the Spirit.
+If we live by the Spirit, let us also keep in step with the Spirit.

 So how can we serve each other practically in the different aspects of a relationship: spiritually, physically and emotionally?